 2. Implant Placement

-this is a simple surgical procedure that is completed under local anaesthetic.
+This is a simple surgical procedure that is completed under local anaesthetic.
 The small titanium screw will be placed into the bone and left to integrate for at least 12 weeks.
 Approximately 10 days after the placement you will have a review appointment at which the suture will be removed and follow up x-rays will be performed.

 3. Restoration of the Implant

-After the Osseo-integration process, the implant head is exposed and a healing abutment is screwed onto the implant to shape the soft tissues.
+After the Osteointegration process, the implant head is exposed and a healing abutment is screwed onto the implant to shape the soft tissues.
 2/4 weeks after the healing abutment is placed it will be removed and impressions will be taken and the permanent crown is manufactured in a dental laboratory.
 This will then be screwed or cemented on top of the implant.

 You will then have 3 initial follow up appointments to ensure that everything is still well.
 These appointments will be 1 month after, 3 months after and then 6 months after.
 Following these 3 appointments you will also be seen yearly to monitor the implant correctly.
 Perfect oral hygiene is recommended to maintain the integrity of the implant.
 Instructions and advice will be given to you and reinforced at every appointment.